 It is traditionally roasted covered with banana leaves and placed over river rocks in an underground oven.
 But you do not have to dig a hole in your backyard anymore or fly to Hawaii to experience this one-of-a-kind roast!

-With this crockpot method, you can enjoy this kalua pig at the comfort of your home.
+With this crockpot method, you can enjoy this kalua pig in the comfort of your home.

 All you have to do prepare is your crockpot and about a whole day or night for the entire cooking.
 Just prepare the ingredients, preheat the crockpot, cook the roast, and then, wait until the meat comes off effortlessly.